CallumDyer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

     - Data batch jobs can be mostly modelled as a transform function over some structured input data, so the batch job platform should encourage that kind of problem decomposition.
     - Idempotency should be a first-class concept, as well as dataflow.
     - Be opionated about best-practices like dry-run testing, staging areas.
-- Don't wrap the cloud system in so much YAML and cloud services minutae that a local-prod impedence mismatch destroys our tight dev loops.
+- Don't wrap the cloud system in so much YAML and cloud services minutiae that a local-prod impedence mismatch destroys our tight dev loops.
 I should *not* need to run a mini-container orchestrator on my laptop to test my pipeline changes.

 ## Conclusion